Danes come in seven acceptable colours: Fawn, Brindle, Black, Blue, Boston (Mantle), Merle. and Harlequin.

 Harlequin: a white dane with torn black patches distributed over the body.

 a.
-Merle – A pale gray to dark gray merle base colour with black torn patches within.
+Merle – A pale grey to dark grey merle base colour with black torn patches within.

 b.
 Mantle Merle – A white base with a solid merle blanket extending over the body (marked the same as the Mantle with the exception that the mantle is merle with black torn patches as opposed to a solid black).